About Barcelona, Spain

 Fira Gran Via is located approximately 15 minutes from Barcelona El Prat International Airport.
 Visit the venue website for more information.

-For HP Discover 2013, accommodation has been secured at preferential rates at over 30 hotels in Barcelona.
+For HP Discover 2014, accommodations have been secured at preferential rates at over 30 hotels in Barcelona.

 Learn more about hotel accommodations, including options, booking, payments, rates, and terms.